cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/local-llm-large-llms.md

 For untrusted repositories or unattended agent work, isolation has to come from the operating system level, for example a container, VM, remote sandbox, or similar boundary.

 > See [Incus System-Container Jail for the Codex Coding Agent](../incus-codex-jail) or [Incus Recursive Jail for Codex Coding Agent](../incus-agent-jail-recursive-ii-1-concepts) for details.

+#### Other Agent Platforms

+[OpenCode](https://opencode.ai/) and [Pi](https://pi.dev/) are primarily coding-agent tools.
+Their default workflows focus on source-code repositories, file editing, shell commands, and interaction with a developer.
+In contrast, tools such as [Hermes Agent](https://hermes-agent.nousresearch.com/) and [OpenClaw](https://openclaw.ai/) are persistent assistant platforms.
+They are designed to remain available across sessions, messaging applications, scheduled jobs, memories, and broader personal or operational workflows.

+There is some overlap between these categories.
+Hermes Agent and OpenClaw can write and modify code, while OpenCode and Pi can be embedded into larger systems.
+The main difference is their default architecture and intended operating model: coding agents start with a repository and a development task, whereas persistent assistants start with a user, communication channels, and long-running context.

+[OpenHands](https://openhands.dev/) sits between these groups, although it is closer to OpenCode and Pi.
+It is a software-development agent platform for delegating engineering tasks, running agents in isolated workspaces, integrating them with repositories, and automating work such as code changes, pull-request reviews, dependency upgrades, and issue resolution.
+Compared with the interactive workflows of OpenCode and Pi, OpenHands places more emphasis on autonomous, end-to-end execution and running agents locally, in the cloud, or across a team.
+Unlike Hermes Agent and OpenClaw, its primary domain remains software engineering.

 ## Footnotes